basnetlachu/memopt/PHASE4_IMPLEMENTATION.md

 - **Phase 4**: 2,090 lines (operational excellence)
 - **Total**: 6,186 lines across 19 files

-MemOpt is now a **world-class hyperscale LLM inference platform** ready for production deployment at any scale with enterprise-grade operational maturity. 🚀
+Memopt is now a **world-class hyperscale LLM inference platform** ready for production deployment at any scale with enterprise-grade operational maturity. 🚀